pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

 .. literalinclude:: ../config.yaml
    :language: yaml

-Have a look at the API documentation (submodules :code:`features.features` and :code:`feautres.temporal_features`) for all implemented features and their respective arguments.
+Have a look at the API documentation (submodules :mod:`~automated_scoring.features.features` and :mod:`~automated_scoring.features.temporal_features`) for all implemented features and their respective arguments.

 .. hint ::
-    Feature extractors allow additional arguments to be passed to the feature functions to allow for more flexibility:
+    Feature extractors (inheriting from :class:`~automated_scoring.features.feature_extractor.BaseExtractor`) allow additional arguments to be passed to the feature functions to allow for more flexibility:

     - :code:`as_absolute` to compute absolute values (e.g., helpful for positive and negative angles).
     - :code:`reversed_dyad` to switch actor and recipient trajectories, for example to calculate specific individual featues for the recipient.
     - :code:`as_sign_change_latency` to compute the latency between sign changes of a feature, for example to measure the time between changes a clockwise or anticlockwise posture angle.

-    The :code:`DataFrameFeatureExtractor` adds additional arguments to specify which columns to :code:`discard` from the resulting DataFrame.
+    The :class:`~automated_scoring.features.feature_extractor.DataFrameFeatureExtractor` adds additional arguments to specify which columns to :code:`discard` from the resulting DataFrame.
 You can specify one or more strings (patterns) to drop, and use :code:`keep` to specify exceptions for columns that should be kept regardless of these patterns.

-Feature extractors can not only be used with their :code:`extract` method, but also as an argument for all :code:`Sampleable` dataset objects.
+Feature extractors can not only be used via their :meth:`~automated_scoring.features.feature_extractor.BaseExtractor.extract` method, but also as an argument for all dataset types (:class:`~automated_scoring.dataset.types.mixins.sampleable.SampleableMixin`).
 This includes individuals, dyads, groups, and datasets.